 A paved shoulder at least 4 feet in width is considered to be a bicycle facility.
-Additional shoulder width is desirable if motor vehicle speeds exceed 50 mph, or the percentage of trucks, buses, or recreational vehicles is high.
+Additional shoulder width is desirable if motor vehicle the posted speeds exceed 50 mph, or the percentage of trucks, buses, or recreational vehicles is high (>10%).
 A minimum 5-foot clear width between the traveled way and the face of curb, guardrail or other roadside barrier is also required.

-B.3 Wide Curb Lanes
+B.3 WideCurb Lanes

-Wide outside curb lanes are through lanes which provide a lane wider than 12 feet to accommodate both bicycles and motor vehicles in the same lane. a minimum of 14 feet' in width.
+Wide outside curb lanes are through lanes which provide a minimum of fourteen feet in width. lane wider than 12 feet to accommodate both bicycles and motor vehicles in the same lane.a minimum of 14 feet' in width.
 Fourteen feet is the minimum width that will allow for passenger cars to safely pass bicyclists within a single This width allows most motor vehicles to pass cyclists within the travel lane, which lane which is not possible on more typical 10-foot to 12-foot wide lanes.
 On stretches of roadway with steep grades where bicyclists need more maneuvering space, the wide curb lane should be slightly wider where practical.
-In restricted urban conditions on arterial and major collector roadways, where it is not possible to include bike bicycle lanes or paved shoulders or on minorlower volume collector streets, a wide curb lane may be a practical option for a bicycle facility.
-However, in situations where more than 15 feet of pavement width exists, bicycle lanes or paved shoulders should be provided. outside lane wider than 12 feet can help accommodate both bicycles and motor vehicles in the same lane.
-Fourteen feet is the recommended lane width for shared use in a wide curb lane, and is the minimum width that will allow passenger cars to safely pass bicyclists within a single lane. [ip22]
+In restricted urban conditions-on arterial and major collector roadways, where it is not possible to include bike bicycle lanes or paved shoulders or on minorlower volume collector streets, a wide curb lane may be a practical option for a bicycle facility.
+However, in situations where more than 15 feet of pavement width exists, bicycle lanes or paved shoulders should be provided. n outside lane wider than 12 feet can help accommodate both bicycles and motor vehicles in the same lane.
+Fourteen feet is the recommended lane width for shared use in a wide curb lane, and is the minimum width that will allow passenger cars to safely pass bicyclists within a single lane. jip281 users that bicyclists might occupy the travel lane.
+TheyShared Lane Markings mayshall not be placed in bikcycle lanes or on paved shoulders.
+Shared Lane Markings should not be placed on roadways that have a posted speed limit above 35 mph.
+The Sshared Llane Mmarkings may be used to: